Pullusb/Box_deform/README.md

 - `1-9 top row number` : Shortcut to **subdivide box**
 - `Ctrl + arrows-keys` : **Subdivide** the box incrementally in **individual X/Y axis**

+Notes :

-> Notes : If you return in box deform after applying with a ctrl+Z, you need to hit ctrl+T again to revive the modal.
+If you return in box deform after applying with a ctrl+Z, you need to hit ctrl+T again to revive the modal.

 A cancel warning will be displayed the first time you hit Tab (to avoid mis-canceling)

+Multiframe edit selection works but you will only see the current frame during the modal

 ### Todo: